 Limerick represents the ideal exploration base offering easy access to the Wild Atlantic Way and Shannon Estuary Way spur.
 It will also play an important role in the Tourism Masterplan for the Shannon.
 The ability to retain visitors in the city destination for longer will be contingent on its ability to develop its exploration base potential.
 This requires a development mindset to work with countywide and regional partners to explore new levels of collaboration beyond the immediate city base.
 The ability to package and co-create experiences with countywide experience providers will be vital in developing the gateway potential.
-This level of networked approach will be a prerequisite to nurture and sustain the opportunity presented by the Wild Atlantic Way Gateway City designation.
+This level of networked approach will be a prerequisite to nurture and sustain the gateway opportunity.
 Equally, the development of Limerick as a key hub for the Wild Atlantic Way will be vital in supporting the need for increased air connectivity through Shannon International Airport.
 Improved access into the region is central to visitor growth across the entire Wild Atlantic Way destination.
 In achieving this ambition for growth, Shannon International Airport will be central to continued destination growth.